Cynthia Whitchurch: Research

 Whitchurch contributed to the discovery of novel roles for DNA unrelated to its genetic function, including the discovery in 2002 that extracellular DNA (eDNA) is required for building multicellular bacterial communities known as biofilms.
 Whitchurch's discovery that extracellular DNA (eDNA) is essential to and promotes the self-organization of biofilms is credited with creating a paradigm shift in the understanding of biofilm biology.

+At the Singapore Centre For Environmental Life Sciences Engineering (SCELSE), Whitchurch leads a research team focusing on alternate bacterial lifestyles, including biofilms and cell wall deficiency.
+Her work aims to develop innovative approaches to control biofilms and combat infection.
+She examines how bacteria produce and utilize extracellular DNA and other biofilm matrix components, how complex collective behaviours involved in biofilm development and expansion are coordinated, and how bacteria colonize host tissues.
+Additionally, her research explores how bacteria transition into cell-wall deficient lifestyles, allowing them to tolerate antibiotics.
+This research will further our mechanistic understanding of these biological processes and their contribution to biofilm development, host colonization, infection, and antimicrobial resistance.

 One of the bacteria that Whitchurch studies is Pseudomonas aeruginosa, a common bacterium which has developed a dangerous antibiotic-resistant strain or superbug.
 P. aeruginosa thrives on implanted devices such as catheters, and is a significant cause of hospital-acquired infections.

 P. aeruginosa also forms potentially life-threatening biofilms in the lungs of cystic fibrosis patients.

 In addition to using sophisticated microscopes, Whitchurch and her team have developed computer programs to analyze data to segment, identify, track and analyse the movements of bacterial cells.
 They have used the UTS "data arena" to create interactive 360-degree 3-dimensional computational displays representing the behavior of bacterial cells.
-Color-coding cells according to the speed at which they move, and studying the ways in which bacteria move across surfaces, helps Whitchurch to visualize behaviors in new ways.
+Colour-coding cells according to the speed at which they move, and studying the ways in which bacteria move across surfaces, helps Whitchurch to visualize behaviors in new ways.
 Recognizing that P. aeruginosa tends to create and follow pathways (a process known as stigmergy) has led her to experiment with the use of furrowed surfaces in catheters.
 This appears to disrupt the movement of the bacteria and may help to prevent infection.

+Her team at SCELSE employs a range of techniques including molecular biology, large-scale mutant library screens, high-throughput drug library screens, infection models, biofilm models, tissue and organoid culture, fluorescence microscopy, super-resolution microscopy, live-cell imaging, histology, and fluorescence in situ hybridization to carry out their research.

 In 2016, Whitchurch, Lynne Turnbull and other researchers from Australia, Japan and Switzerland discovered that the bacterium P. aeruginosa can actively explode, widely distributing its contents when it dies.
 Its protein, DNA, and virulence factors then become available to other bacterium and support the formation of increasingly dangerous biofilms.
 A particular gene appears to support both this explosive cell lysis and the formation of biofilms.
 This suggests possibilities for treatment.